Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 <img width="988" alt="Screenshot 2025-06-09 at 12 08 02 PM" src="https://github.com/user-attachments/assets/8ee75a54-10e1-4c57-9281-abc01fa24909" />

+### Insights: Startups span diverse industries like Blockchain, SaaS, EdTech, and Fintech.
+EdTech startups (e.g., in Singapore and India) show exceptionally high growth rates (190.47 and 192.0).
+Investment and valuation figures vary widely, indicating diverse funding strategies.
+Countries like the UK, Singapore, and India feature prominently among high-growth startups. features_array successfully consolidates key numerical predictors for modeling growth.

+## Key Insights

+i.
+India, Singapore, and the UK lead in average startup growth, signaling strong ecosystems.

+ii.
+EdTech startups in India and Singapore show extremely high growth rates.

+iii.
+A strong positive correlation (~0.85) exists between investment amount and valuation.

+iv.
+Top 5 countries by startup count: USA, India, UK, Germany, and Canada.

+v.
+The valuation-to-investment ratio reveals which startups are most efficient in turning funds into value.

+# Conclusion: This analysis shows that startups grow faster when they get more investment, especially in industries like EdTech and SaaS.
+Some countries, like the USA, India, and Singapore, have many successful startups.
+Startups that use their funding well tend to have higher value.
+Overall, investing wisely helps startups grow and succeed.

 # Project Title: Startup Growth & Investment Analysis Using Azure Synapse SQL